Tightest bound on hidden entropy production from partially observed dynamics: Discussion

 A limitation of the fitting procedure is that significant data are needed to generate good statistics for the transition probabilities.
 The problem is that not necessarily all of the in-principle \emph{observable} data are actually \emph{available} in a given scenario.

 In practice, when underlying networks are complicated and good statistics rare, measuring time-series irreversibility~\cite{Martinez2019} might be the serviceable option to estimate entropy production.
 Alternatively, other strategies might be used that rely on more readily available subsets of the observable data.
-Skinner and Dunkel~\cite{Skinner2021} recently proposed one such method that accomplishes a similar task of picking among possible generating models but requires significantly less data and is able to produce a better lower bound than time-series irreversibility.
+Skinner and Dunkel~\cite{Skinner2021} recently proposed one such method that also incorporates the demand for consistency with an underlying process.
+They show that a good estimator of entropy production can be obtained by counting the frequency of two successive jumps between coarse-grained states.
+From a general minimization procedure over possible generating models compatible with the statistics of this observable, they produce a simple estimator for entropy production that can outperform time-series irreversibility, despite requiring less data.
+While similar in spirit, the method presented here conserves the entire statistics of the observable trajectories, not just a subset of observables.
+It aims at capturing all of the entropy production by finding a true underlying model.
+This comes at the cost of requiring more data than a few jump rates.

 More generally, demanding that observable data are consistent with an underlying physical process seems to offer the best direction for finding better estimators for entropy production of partially observed systems.